School’s Dedication to Diversity & Social Justice

 At UConn, our commitment to diversity is reflected in our staff, faculty, student body, associated field agencies, our involvement in community service, and the curriculum itself.
 The School has an outstanding record of racial-ethnic diversity, with over one-third of faculty, staff and students being members of groups that are underrepresented in the university and in higher education.
 Diversity includes a wide range of human differences.
 Here at the School of Social Work, particular attention is given to differences that, historically, have been used to target social groups and their members for marginalization, exclusion and discrimination.

-The Student Convocation on Cultural Competence is a means to emphasize the School’s commitment to the profession’s Standards for Cultural Competence.
+The School addresses diversity in a number of ways, which allows for faculty, staff and students to be a part of our ongoing efforts.
+We begin by sponsoring the annual Convocation on Cultural Competence, a means to emphasize the School’s commitment to the profession’s Standards for Cultural Competence.
 This experience helps incoming students understand the definition of cultural competence, how to work effectively with a wide range of human diversity including culture, race/ethnicity, gender, sexual orientation, disability, socio-economic status, and age.

-The Annual Cultural Competence/Field Advising Seminar focuses on a specific cultural competence related topic that is integrated into students’ field seminar discussion focusing on self reflection, critical thinking, and informed practice.
+Field education gives students the opportunity for exposure to various social work settings and populations.
+Students have the chance to integrate theory with practice as class content in many courses draws heavily from the agency experience.
+The Annual Diversity/Field Advising Seminar focuses on a specific cultural competence related topic that is integrated into students’ field seminar discussion focusing on self-reflection, critical thinking, and informed practice.

 There are also co-curricular activities that allow students the opportunity to engage in meaningful experiences.
-The Student Organization offers social, cultural and education events, as well as networking opportunities.
-Its sub-organizations include the Committee for Multicultural Awareness and Social Justice, Latin American Student Organization, Jewish Social Work Alliance, Organization of Black Social Work Students, PRIDE, and the Women’s Caucus.
+The Graduate Student Organization offers social, cultural and educational events, as well as networking opportunities.
+Its sub-organizations include the Asian and Asian American Student Organization, Latin American Student Organization, Jewish Social Work Alliance, Organization of Black Social Work Students, PRIDE, Progressive Action Committee, Social Workers for Global Justice, Student Veterans and Supporters Alliance, and the Women’s Caucus.

 Our Specialized Institutes, Centers, and Projects address a range of contemporary issues and professional challenges.
-The Center for International Social Work Studies, Institute for Violence Prevention and Reduction, Nancy A. Humphreys Institute for Political Social Work, and the Puerto Rican & Latino Studies Project all host open conferences, workshops, and other educational opportunities throughout the year.
+The Center for International Social Work Studies, Nancy A. Humphreys Institute for Political Social Work, and the Puerto Rican & Latino Studies Project all host open conferences, workshops, and other educational opportunities throughout the year.

-We encourage you to think about your commitment to the values and ethics of the profession and its commitment to cultural competence as you make the decision whether the mission of the University of Connecticut School of Social Work is compatible with your own values and goals.
-We encourage you to join us as you pursue your journey to make a difference.
+We encourage you to think about your commitment to the values and ethics of the profession and its commitment to cultural competence.
+If you are a prospective student, consider whether the mission of the UConn School of Social Work is compatible with your own values and goals.
+If you are already a member of the SSW Community, we invite you to join us as we pursue our journey to make a difference.